NVIDIA/NVFlare/docs/programming_guide/controllers/client_controlled_workflows.rst

 overall job status - in case any abnormal conditions occur (e.g. a client crashes or gets stuck), so the job can be aborted quickly instead of running forever.

-CCWF provides the implementation of:
+Client controlled workflows provide the implementation of:

     - A general framework for developing client controlled workflows
     - Three commonly used peer-to-peer workflows: